MMFL2022/ngx-validation-errors/README.md

 - fieldName is the form control name
 - errorType is the error key in all lowercase

-the keys are then translated using a pipe enriching the message using parameters taken from the error object. if the key is not present in the language file the message fallbacks to `${defaultContext}.errors.${errorType}` (_user.registration.name.minlength_ => _general.errors.minlength_)
+The keys are then translated using a pipe enriching the message using parameters taken from the error object.
+If the key is not present in the language file the message fallbacks to `${defaultContext}.errors.${errorType}` (_user.registration.name.errors.minlength_ => _general.errors.minlength_)

 ## Install